 4.1.1 The COOP may be activated by the District Superintendent when it is deemed necessary.
-In the absence of the District Superintendent, the decision for the implementation of the COOP shall be made in accordance with the District-wide School Safety Plan Line of Succession (8.2.1).
+In the absence of the District Superintendent, Authority is expressly delegated by the District Superintendent for decision making relative to the implementation of the COOP in accordance with the District-wide School Safety Plan Line of Succession (8.2.1).
 Any student or staff member may activate an emergency evacuation by pulling the nearest fire alarm when they deem it necessary to protect lives of others.

 Su Successors to the Superintendent during a crisis.
 1. Michael Sheperd Asst.
 Superintendent for Admin.
 Services 2.
-Roseann Bayne Asst.
-Superintendent for Instruction 3.
-Marla Berlin Director of College and Career Education
+Roseann Bayne 3.
+Kristen Foland Asst.
+Superintendent for Human Resources 4.
+4. Marla Berlin Director of College and Career Education

-- 4.1.2 When an evacuation of an area, building or the campus becomes necessary, students and staff will be notified via the fire alarm system or a general announcement.
+4.1.2 When an evacuation of an area, building or the campus becomes necessary, students and staff will be notified via the fire alarm system or a general announcement.
 Students, staff, and administrators shall exit their respective spaces in an orderly fashion, assisting anyone who requires additional help as needed.
-Students and staff shall report to their respective evacuation areas and be counted for the personal accountability report. - 4.1.3 The District Superintendent understands that they may not always be available to manage an incident and has expressly delegated the authority to procure necessary goods and services to provide for the safety and security of students and staff, facilitate emergency operations, provide critical educational and support services, and restore normal operations. - 4.2 Relocation and Alternate Facilities Operation - 4.2.1 Depending on which CiTi Campus is affected by an emergency, evacuation locations will differ.
+Students and staff shall report to their respective evacuation areas and be counted for the personal accountability report.

+4.2 Relocation and Alternate Facilities Operation

+- 4.2.1 Depending on which CiTi Campus is affected by an emergency, evacuation locations will differ.
 Specific evacuation and relocations instructions are in each campus's building-level emergency response plan (BLERP). - 4.2.2 Go Kits will be created by those personnel identified for critical functions in the COOP operation.
 These go-kits will be stocked and checked for readiness periodically and in conjunction with changes in the Preparedness Advisory Level, - 4.2.3 Vital records, file and databases must be accessible at the alternate location.
 The schedule of vital records can be found in appendix 1.2. - 4.2.4 During an activation, the district needs to identify the core functions and processes that must be maintained to ensure the ongoing operation of the organization.
 Some functions may be placed on hold in the event of a pandemic to sustain a base level of operations.
 Core functions are listed in figure 3.2a.